Technology M&A – Trends for 2013 - #4: Social Networking

 Social media advertising & Analytics

 While the impact that Facebook's Graph search (and its tie-up with search provider Bing) will have on advertising through the social network remains to be seen, spend on social media advertising has previously been projected to grow 35% in 2013.
-Online social engagement is becoming increasingly important to big brands and an increase in advertising through the social networks should lead to further consolidation in the social and digital media marketing industry, particularly those agencies providing automation and web analytics for the brands to measure the results of their campaigns.
+Online social engagement is becoming increasingly important to big brands and an increase in advertising through the social networks should lead to further consolidation in the social and digital media marketing industry, particularly those agencies providing automation and web analytics for the brands to measure the results of their campaigns (Best social media tools for small businesses).
 Activity in this sector has been steady since 2010, with the leading marketers looking to consolidate their offerings across publishing, advertising, applications, and analytics.
 2012 deals of note in this sector include Google's acquisition of Wildfire for $250m, WPP's acquisition of Fortune Cookie (one of the fastest-growing digital media companies in the UK), Oracle's purchase of social media marketing platform provider Vitrue and monitoring firm Collective Intellect, and Salesforce' acquisition of Buddy Media (a company which enables brands and advertisers to connect with more than a billion customers on Facebook, Google, LinkedIn, Twitter and YouTube).
 Facebook's acquisition of Threadsy (and its social insights tool Swaylo) as a precursor to its launch of the Graph is also a good example of M&A activity driven by the growth in social network search and advertising.
 Swaylo, as a data tool, should help advertisers more narrowly target their messages to key users on Facebook who are shown to hold more influence (or sway) over friends' habits.
 Betapond's acquisition of Facebook marketing app agency iPlatform, which had developed apps for clients including Swatch, the Economist and Tesco, was a notable deal for London's Tech City in 2012, confirming that London’s burgeoning tech hub can provide world class startups.

 M&A in the social networking space clearly has the ability to grab headlines with big ticket deal values where the key asset being acquired is a disruptive technology that has managed to build a large user base.
 2013 is likely to continue to show this trend with several high value transactions, but we should also see a number of smaller more strategic plays, particularly where the main driver for the deal is the acquisition of the creative talent behind the start-up brands.